 Under the proceedings of bankruptcy (hasan) or civil rehabilitation (minji saisei), secured creditors can enforce security interests outside the proceedings (betsujo-ken).
-However, in case of a corporate reorganisation proceeding (kaisha kosei) which shall apply only to kabushiki kaisha (or "KK") incorporated under the Company Law of Japan and certain other transitional companies (tokurei yugen kaisha), even enforcement of security interests might be suspended in the proceeding (kosei-tanpo-ken).
+However, in case of a corporate reorganisation proceeding (kaisha kosei) which shall apply only to KKs incorporated under the Company Law of Japan and certain other transitional companies (tokurei yugen kaisha), even enforcement of security interests might be suspended in the proceeding (kosei-tanpo-ken).